xmos/xscope_fileio/doc/00_quickstart.rst

 Architecture
 ------------

+Xscope is a high-speed protocol between the host and the target that runs over an XMOS Link.
+It enables high-speed communication between the device and the host.

+The |xscope_fileio| library uses this protocol to manipulate host files and perform file operations.
+Certain types of messages, known as probes, are allowed depending on the type of file operation performed.
+These probes are stored in a file called ``config.xscope``.

-The Python function :func:`xscope_fileio.run_on_target` calls ``xrun --xscope-port`` with the binary and specified target adapter, and simultaneously launches a host application to communicate xscope data to/from the xrun process via ``sockets``.
+Finally, the **Python Package** simplifies the communication process through Python function calls.
+For instance, the Python function :func:`xscope_fileio.run_on_target` runs the firmware binary on a specified device while simultaneously launching a host application to exchange xscope data.

-The host application responds to |xscope_fileio| API calls in the firmware code, reading/writing to the host file system.
-For doing so it uses known probes to communicate with the host app.
-These probes can be found in the ``config.xscope`` file.
+For more information about XMOS tools or xscope, please refer to the `XTC Tools Documentation <https://www.xmos.com/documentation/XM-014363-PC/html/>`_ and `Xscope Documentation <https://www.xmos.com/documentation/XM-014363-PC/html/tools-guide/tools-ref/xscope/index.html>`_.

 The diagram of the system architecture appears in :ref:`Figure 1 <fig-system-architecture>`.